 Example: During a product recall, a food manufacturing company uses its toll-free number to handle a surge in customer inquiries, providing timely information and instructions on product returns and replacements.

-Get Your First Toll-Free Number with Nextiva
+How to Get a Toll-Free Number From Nextiva

 Numbers with toll-free area codes are incredibly important to businesses of all sizes.
 They lend more credibility than a local number, which can be an essential part of scaling your business.
 A toll-free number practically screams “established, responsible organization.”